Captain Cook Cruises (Australia): History

-In May 1984, the John Cadman Cruising Restaurant business was purchased.
 In 1987, Captain Cook Cruises began operating cruises on the Hawkesbury River and Pittwater with the Lady Hawkesbury.
 In November 1987, the Hegarty Ferries business was purchased from Stannard Bros, primarily to give Captain Cook Cruises exclusive access to wharf 6 at Circular Quay.
 It operated services to Jeffrey Street, Milsons Point and McMahons Point.
 In May 1988, the business of Murray River Developments was purchased with the Murray River Queen and Murray Princess on the Murray River and the Brisbane Explorer on the Brisbane River.

 In 1991, operations began on the Great Barrier Reef in a joint venture with Qantas.
 The was ordered, however problems during its construction resulted in the Lady Hawkesbury being transferred from the Hawkesbury River to the Great Barrier Reef as the Reef Escape in July 1992.
 In turn the Brisbane Explorer was transferred to the Hawkesbury as the Hawkesbury Explorer II.
 The Reef Endeavour eventually entered service in 1995.